AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Step 5: Interpret the results {#interpret}

-1. **Experiment is Conclusive**: Every time you view the experimentation report, Adobe analyzes the data that has accumulated in the experiment up to this point and will declare an experiment to be "Conclusive" when the anytime valid confidence crosses a threshold of 95% for *at least one* of the variants (with a Bonferonni correction applied when there are more than two arms, to correct for multiple hypothesis testing).
+1. **Experiment is Conclusive**: Every time you view the experimentation report, Adobe analyzes the data that has accumulated in the experiment up to this point and will declare an experiment to be "Conclusive" when the anytime valid confidence crosses a threshold of 95% for *at least one* of the variants (with a Benjamini-Hochberg correction applied when there are more than two arms, to correct for multiple hypothesis testing).

 2. **Best Performing Variant**: When an experiment is declared to be conclusive, the variant with the highest conversion rate is labeled as the "best performing variant".
-Note that this variant must either be the control or baseline variant, or one of the variants that crosses the 95% anytime valid confidence threshold (with Bonferonni corrections applied).
+Note that this variant must either be the control or baseline variant, or one of the variants that crosses the 95% anytime valid confidence threshold (with Benjamini-Hochberg corrections applied).

 3. **Conversion Rate**: The conversion rate that is shown is a ratio of the success metric value, to the normalizing metric value.
 Note that this may sometimes be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)